 The cost of daycare for a 2-year-old isn’t one-size-fits-all.
 Several key factors play a role, starting with your location.
 Care in a major city will almost always cost more than in a smaller town.
 The type of facility matters, too; center-based care often has a different price point than in-home daycare.
 Finally, the quality and scope of the program are significant.
 Centers with highly qualified teachers, low student-to-teacher ratios, and enriching programs may have higher tuition.
 While the national average hovers around $868 per month, it’s crucial to research options in your specific area.
 At Strong Start, we are transparent about our tuition and the value it represents.

-Exploring Financial Aid and Support
+Finding Financial Aid and Support Options

 If the numbers feel daunting, you are not alone.
 For many families, childcare is one of their largest monthly expenses.
 The good news is that help is available.
 Many states offer subsidy programs to help eligible families afford high-quality care.
 You may also be able to get support through federal tax credits, like the Child and Dependent Care Credit, which can reduce your tax burden.
 Some employers even offer dependent care flexible spending accounts (FSAs) or other benefits.
 Don’t hesitate to ask potential daycare centers what resources or information they can provide to help you find these opportunities.